Tunewhistle/CovidPortforlioProject/README.md

 A new database (CovidPortfolioProject) was created in Microsoft SQL Server, tables CovidDeaths.xlsx and CovidVaccinations.xlsx were imported to this new database.

 This project was performed based on data queried from the database CovidPortfolioProject.
-It contains four parts.
+It contains two parts.
 Each part has its own folder with neccesary files in it.

 ## Part 1:Data Exploration